3 Weeks in Chile: The Ultimate Travel Itinerary

 • Locations: Lake Pehoé, Condor Lookout, Salto Grande Waterfall, Cuernos del Paine lookout, Lake Nordenskjöld

-Once you’re in Torres del Pain, you have to try kayaking in Glacier Grey
+In Torres del Paine, you have to try kayaking to Glacier Grey—it's unforgettable

-This is the last day in Torres del Paine.
-Well, the Las Torres Trek is mandatory...after all, the three “Towers of Paine” peaks are the most iconic landmarks of Torres del Paine and the whole national park carries its name.
+This is your last day in Torres del Paine and the Mirador Las Torres Trek is mandatory...after all, the three “Towers of Paine” peaks are the most iconic landmarks of Torres del Paine and the whole national park carries its name.

 It starts in front of Hotel Las Torres, which is less than a 2 hour drive from Puerto Natales.
-The hike to Las Torres is quite challenging though, so plan on 7 to 8 hours for the hike to enjoy the views.
-As you can see from my face above, it’s tough but wonderful.
-I think the photo can’t do it justice.
+The hike to Mirador Las Torres is quite challenging though, so plan on 7–8 hours for the hike to enjoy the views.
+As you can see from my face on the photo above, it’s tough but wonderful.

 • Distance: 17.5 km (10.8 mi) of hiking + 244 km (156 mi) of driving